A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Related work

 \subsection{Our contribution}

 We devise that the search graph, as mentioned above, is a combinatorial search-space by itself.
-Then, the core idea is to navigate the graph using local information, and the accumulated knowledge of previous evaluations with respect with some query until a local minimum is reached.
-Whenever a local minimum is reached, different strategies can be used to improve the optimization process, which in turn can improve the quality of the result set.
+Then, the core idea is to navigate the graph using local information and the accumulated knowledge of previous evaluations until a local minimum is reached.
+We use several strategies to avoid local minimum solutions, and these approaches can improve the quality of the result set significantly.

-In brief, our approach consists of adapting local-search methods, borrowed from combinatorial optimization, to solve nearest neighbor queries.
-This paper introduces three heuristics for approximate nearest neighbor search in the search graph; please recall that the construction algorithm is defined regarding the search algorithm, and then our resulting graphs are smaller, compared to similar performing search structures.
-We characterize the search speed and quality of the resulting search structures based on the performance using synthetic and real-world datasets, studying their robustness to the dimension increasing and the effect of the database's size.
-Finally, we also provide an extensive experimental comparison of our indexes with state of the art methods.
+Our approach is to adapt local-search methods, borrowed from combinatorial optimization, to solve nearest neighbor queries.
+This paper also studies heuristics for reducing parameter tuning, and in particular, on neighborhood selection heuristics.
+We characterize the search speed and quality of our search structures based on the performance of synthetic and real-world datasets.
+In the road, we also provide an extensive experimental comparison of our indexes with state of the art methods.